 - 4.3.2.2 Samples with a higher response than the 50 ng/mL will be reported out as greater than 50 ng/mL.
 The uncertainty of measurement has currently only been evaluated between 1 and 50 ng/mL for THC and 3 and 50 ng/mL for THC-OH.
 The estimated expanded uncertainty will only be reported when it impacts evaluation of a statute, legal requirement, or upon customer request.
 When the measurement uncertainty is reported it will be on the report in the same units as the measurement and a statement regarding the coverage probability of 99.73% (k=3) will also be on the report.
-The current expanded uncertainty is published as a protected document is in Qualtrax and is available to all analysts. - 4.3.2.3 The analyte retention time must be within +/- 3% or +/- 0.100 min whichever is greater of the average retention time of the calibrators for that analyte.
-At the analyst's discretion when the analyte peak falls outside the retention time window and the internal standard shifts comparably that sample may be evaluated as positive if the other criteria are met. - 4.3.2.4 The allowable accuracy for calibrators and controls with a target concentration of 10ng and less is +/- 30%.
-However, if the accuracy for a 10ng or less calibrator or control is between +/- 20% and +/- 30%, then the compound will not be reported quantitatively but will instead be reported as " less than (the next level calibrator that has the accuracy within the +/- 20% parameters)".
+The current expanded uncertainty is published as a protected document is in Qualtrax and is available to all analysts. - 4.3.2.3 For both controls and samples, the analyte retention time must be within +/- 3% or +/- 0.100 min., whichever is greater, of the average retention time of the calibrators for that analyte.
+At the analyst's discretion when the analyte peak falls outside the retention time window and the internal standard shifts comparably that control or sample may be evaluated as positive if the other criteria are met. - 4.3.2.4 The allowable accuracy for calibrators and controls with a target concentration of 10ng and less is +/- 30%.
+However, if the accuracy for a 10ng or less calibrator or control is between +/- 20% and +/- 30%, then the compound will not be reported quantitatively but will instead be reported as "less than (the next level calibrator that has the accuracy within the +/- 20% parameters)".
 For instance, if the lowest calibrator is 5ng/mL and the accuracy for that calibrator is at 23% and a sample has a calculated concentration of 6.38 ng/mL, the sample will be reported as less than 10ng/mL" (assuming that the accuracy for the 10ng/mL calibrator was +/- 20%).
 If a control falls outside the accuracy range, at the analyst's discretion, the compound may be reported qualitatively. - 4.3.2.5 Manual integration shall not be done on quantifier peaks for the purposes of getting the accuracy to fall within tolerances.
 Manual integration may only be done on quantifier peaks if the peak is getting cut off, if background or an adjacent peak is getting integrated, if an incorrect peak is getting integrated, or if background noise is getting integrated and the threshold is increased to eliminate this and the peak falls below that threshold. - 4.3.2.6 If any points are dropped from the approved quantitative range of the curve, the compound will be reported qualitatively.
-The exception is if the 1ng/mL point is dropped for THC.
-If this occurs, the compound can be reported quantitatively from 3-50ng/mL. - 4.3.2.7 The ion ratios for selected transitions must fall within 20% of the averaged calibrators for each run. - 4.3.2.8 S/N of detected analyte must be greater than 10. - 4.3.2.9 The negative control will be evaluated as passing if the compound of interest does not meet all of the above listed criteria and the internal standard gives an anticipated response to demonstrate the sample extracted and injected correctly.
+The quantitative range for THC is 3-50ng/mL.
+Samples less than 3ng/mL but greater than 1ng/mL will be reported as less than 3ng/mL (if the 1ng/mL calibrator is included in the curve). - 4.3.2.7 The ion ratios for selected transitions must fall within 20% of the averaged calibrators for each run. - 4.3.2.8 S/N of detected analyte must be greater than 10. - 4.3.2.9 The negative control will be evaluated as passing if the compound of interest does not meet all of the above listed criteria and the internal standard gives an anticipated response to demonstrate the sample extracted and injected correctly.

-Toxicology Analytical Methods Toxicology AM #27: Quantitative Analysis of THC and Metabolites in Blood and Urine by LCMS-QQQ Revision 13 Issue Date: 12/28/2021 Page 90 of 110 Issuing Authority: Quality Manager
+Toxicology Analytical Methods Toxicology AM #27: Quantitative Analysis of THC and Metabolites in Blood and Urine by LCMS-QQQ Revision 14